soapbox-pub/rebased/docs/Differences-in-MastodonAPI-Responses.md

 Has these additional fields under the `pleroma` object:

 - `local`: true if the post was made on the local instance.
+- `conversation_id`: the ID of the conversation the status is associated with (if any)

 ## Attachments